MechaKorea1664/hackathon2024/README.md

 - The relevant information will be projected in a plot or a map.
 This map or plot will be projected onto interactive dashboard widgets.

 ## Limits
-- Time didn't allow us to fully create the program we had in mind.
 - Data is calculated using data from 2016-2022 specifically for fully battery electric vehicles.

 ## Strengths